Twin Cities bars, restaurants pitch last call 'specials' before COVID-19 restrictions kick in

 But for some establishments, the promotions seemed to be paying off.

-At Tiffany’s in St. Paul, groups of young adults crowded around large tables Thursday night, drinking beer at steep discounts.
+At Tiffany's in St. Paul's Highland Park, groups of young adults crowded around large tables Thursday night, drinking beer at steep discounts.
 Food, too, was priced to move.
 Everything on the menu was priced at $7.71, in honor of the year the bar opened — 1971.

 "This is our favorite place so we don't want them to go out of business," said Abbie Smith as she sat at a table of fellow University of St. Thomas alumni who graduated last year.
 "It just feels like home."